 January 1, 2009 - Amended to clarify policy regarding the assignment of more than one classification unit when a firm that does not meet the multiple classification criteria, and the assignment of a single classification to firms operating in more than one industry.
 The 2009 amendments also removed the list of activities designated for special hazard classification and added a reference to the annual Classification and Rate List.

-January 1, 2004 - The policy changes with respect to Personal Optional Protection applied to all existing Personal Optional

-Optional Protection applied to all existing Personal Optional
+January 1, 2004 - The policy changes with respect to Personal Optional Protection applied to all existing Personal Optional Protection accounts, all new Personal Optional Protection coverage registrants, and all registrants who reapplied for coverage, on or after January 1, 2004.
+The policy changes with respect to effective dates of classification changes, applied to all new decisions on or after January 1, 2004.